PROJECT: TravelBuddy

 Ui.java

-component controllers are found in the src/main/java/seedu/travel/ui
+The UI component controllers are found in the src/main/java/seedu/travel/ui folder.
+Each class corresponds to a

-specific .fxml
+specific .fxml file.

 -